About the course

 About the training provider

-If you want to be a secondary PE teacher train with the well-established North East Partnership SCITT (previously known as the Northumbria University PGCE).
+If you want to be a secondary PE teacher train with the highly rated North East Partnership SCITT (previously known as the Northumbria University PGCE).

 - We have consistently been graded as outstanding by Ofsted.